ORG-AA-AZ/water/InProgress.md

+-   Move the project to WSL and docker

+-   Install horizin ( need pcntl )

--   Forget password for marketplace
+-   Search for package to read the logs

--   Complete the testing for user

 -   Work on testing for marketplace